KxSystems/docs/docs/ml/toolkit/utilities/util.md

 q)show pdf:.ml.tab2df[table] / convert to pandas dataframe and show it is an embedPy object {[f;x]embedPy[f;x]}[foreign]enlist

-q)print pdf / display the python form of the dataframe
+q)print pdf / display the Python form of the dataframe
              x  x1  x2         x3
 0  2631.439704   1   4  78.719172
 1  1118.109056   2   3  80.093563